sigma-z/Jentin/README.md

 Features
 ---
- * Template rendering with the view plugin
+ * Template rendering with the View plugin
  * Request routing
  * Plugins (for controller and view renderer)
    * RouteUrl - creates url for by given route name and route params